alberlab/3dnalysis/genome3danalysis/test/test_parallels/README.txt

 but we don't know if it agrees with Asli's previous code.

 Next time we can just finish with ICP and RG.

+July 7

+We added the ICP and the RG computation.
+We haven't tested them, not even if they work, because Hoffman was down (we worked on the local machine).

+We should:
+    1) Check that the code for ICP and RG works;
+    2) Check that all the structural features we computed match with the previous code;
+    3) Include the possibility of multiple RG computations;
+    4) Include the chromosome surface localization feature;
+    5) Merge the codes that are similar (radial, lamin and lamin_tsa, icp and transAB);
+    6) Add a main file, like igm-run to run the whole pipeline;

+Then (or before) we have to work on the Markov Clustering algorithm.